-This Simplified Prospectus and the documents incorporated by reference into the Simplified Prospectus, constitute full, true and plain disclosure of all material facts relating to the securities offered by the Simplified Prospectus, as required by the securities legislation of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador and do not contain any misrepresentations.
+This Simplified Prospectus and the documents incorporated by reference into the Simplified Prospectus, constitute full, true and plain disclosure of all material facts relating to the securities offered by the Simplified Prospectus, as required by the securities legislation of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, and Prince Edward Island and do not contain any misrepresentations.

-DATED June ·, 2023.
+DATED June 30, 2025.

-• authorized on behalf of the Trustee of uity Income Fund
+Palos Wealth Management Inc., duly authorized on behalf of the Trustee of Palos Equity Income Fund

-(s) (s)
+(s) Philippe Marleau (s) Alain Lizotte

 Philippe Marleau Alain Lizotte

 President Chief Financial Officer